toggledbits/node-red-contrib-ezlo/README.md

 ## Author

 My name is Patrick Rigney, and I've been an active developer in the IoT space for about 8 years.
 My background is in EECS.
-I'm a current developer of integrations and tools for Vera, Ezlo, Hubitat, Home Assistant, and now, *Node-Red*.
+I'm a current independent developer of integrations and tools for Vera, Ezlo, Hubitat, Home Assistant, and now, *Node-Red*.
 One of my biggest independent projects is [Reactor](https://reactor.toggledbits.com), a code-less automation engine for people who find even *Node-Red* too daunting.

 ## License